Grand-Canonical Symmetric Orbifold Theories: The Grand-Canonical Symmetric Orbifold Theory

-where $m_{1}(r)$ is the number of trivial elements in the support of the partial permutation $r$, and $m_{1}(\rho)$ the number of trivial elements in the corresponding permutation $\rho$ of $\{1,2,\dots,d\}$.
+We \textit{define} the grand-canonical ensemble of symmetric orbifolds as the direct sum of symmetric orbifolds of all degrees.
+The one-point function is given by a weighted sum of the one-point function in each theory, weighted by a chemical potential $p$:

+The recipe for computing correlation functions in the physical basis of operators follows immediately from the definition of partial permutations in terms of fixed-degree twists:

 Geometrically, the operator $\alpha_{[r]}$ selects $\lvert \curlyS_r \rvert$ sheets out of the $d$ available in the covering space.
 Only those sheets contribute to connected correlators.
-This geometric picture is perhaps best understood from the dual string perspective, where trivial elements in the support of a partial permutation correspond to disjoint worldsheets in their vacuum state, see section \ref{ConnectedCorrelators}.
+This geometric picture is perhaps best understood from the dual string perspective, where trivial elements in the support of a partial permutation correspond to disjoint worldsheets that cover the target space exactly once, see section \ref{ConnectedCorrelators}.

-Additionally, we note that combinatorial differences in fixed-degree correlation functions can lead to drastically different behaviours once summed over all degrees.
+We note that combinatorial differences in fixed-degree correlation functions can lead to drastically different behaviours once summed over all degrees.
 For example, the operator $\alpha_1$ behaves within any fixed-degree correlation function as a factor of the degree:

 Nevertheless, its expectation value is non-trivial: